Tangut language: Rhymes

 The classes here are related to those of Chinese rime tables.

+Tones

+Gong Xun (2025) reconstructed the flat tone as a high-falling tone /HL/ and the rising tone as a mid-level tone /M/.
+The paradoxical tone names and their respective contour are thought to have been the result of a tonal reversal process, and cognates between Tangut and other Qiangic languages are observed to correspond quite symmetrically, with the Tangut syllables usually in the opposite pitch of those in the Qiangic languages.

 Morphosyntax

 Tangut clause syntax prefers the subject–object–verb order.
 Like Chinese, the Tangut NP places numeral and classifier before the noun.

 Verbs

 Like other Gyalrongic languages, Tangut verbs are highly synthetic with many different morphological slots.
-The general verb temple is shown in the table below:
+The general verb template is shown in the table below: